gliff-ai/support/docs/basics/splines.md

 Click the **Lasso Spline** button in the spline panel to activate.
 By clicking on the canvass, and dragging around the desired area, a number of spline nodes will be placed to best represent the path of the cursor.
 Additional clicks will place individual nodes in a similar way to the ordinary spline.
-Placed nodes can be subsequently moved by clicking and dragging them across the canvass.
+Placed nodes can be subsequently moved by clicking and dragging them across the canvas.

 _Tip: To stop placing nodes for a spline, you must begin a new annotation, see Annotation Management section of [Annotation: First Steps](firststeps) for further instructions._